Liberty DeVitto: Legal issues

 On May 19, 2009, DeVitto filed a lawsuit in New York Supreme Court in Manhattan claiming that Joel and Sony Music owed him over 10 years worth of royalty payments.
-DeVitto has never been given songwriting credit on any of Joel's songs.
-DeVitto's lawyer said that he does not know exactly how much DeVitto is owed, and that Joel's record sales are subject to an audit.
+DeVitto had never been given songwriting credit on any of Joel's songs.
+DeVitto's lawyer said that he did not know exactly how much DeVitto was owed, and that Joel's record sales were subject to an audit.
 In April 2010, it was announced that Joel and DeVitto "amicably resolved" the lawsuit out of court.
+In 2020, DeVitto revealed in a radio interview that he and Joel had reconciled their friendship.

 Philanthropy

 In 2003, DeVitto signed on as an official supporter of Little Kids Rock, a nonprofit organization that provides free musical instruments and instruction to children in underserved public schools throughout the United States.
 He has personally delivered instruments to children in the program, performed at benefit events for the cause and sits on the organization's Honorary Board of Directors.

 Personal life

-DeVitto is the father of four daughters including Devon (b.
+DeVitto is the father of four daughters, including Devon (b.
 1980), actress and model Torrey (b.
 1984), and Maryelle (b.
 1988).

-In 2020 DeVitto's published a memoir, entitled Liberty: Life, Billy and the Pursuit of Happiness, for which Billy Joel wrote the foreword.
+In 2020, DeVitto's published a memoir, entitled Liberty: Life, Billy and the Pursuit of Happiness, for which Billy Joel wrote the foreword.